Recent Announcements

 Post date: 2017

-Innovative Imaging and Research (I2R) awarded Army SBIR Phase I
+Innovative Imaging & Research Corp.
+(I2R) awarded Army SBIR Phase I

 Real-time Remotely Sensed Topography and Bathymetry using Visible and LWIR Imagery Acquired from Small UASs